-In his words of welcome, Pedro Pablo Díaz, President of Chileprunes, pointed out the indispensableness of this meeting, to listen to and see each other, and to understand that Chilean plum is one in the eyes of our consumers around the world.
+In his words of welcome, Pedro Pablo Díaz, President of Chileprunes, pointed out the indispensableness of this meeting, to listen to and see each other, and to understand that Chilean prunes is one in the eyes of our consumers around the world.
 “We have built with great effort a brand heritage, Ciruelas de Chile, which has immeasurable value and which together we must protect,” he says.

 This meeting featured important government authorities:

 The Minister of Agriculture, María Emilia Undurraga, highlighted the strength of this sector, the world’s first exporter with more than 13 thousand hectares cultivated, being an important source of work, granting it to more than 4,000 women across the country, so “it is essential to work together and in a coordinated way to meet the challenges of the sector”.
-For his part, the Minister of Foreign Affairs, Andrés Allamand, referred to the high representativeness of this sector that welcomes producers and exporters of dried plums.
+For his part, the Minister of Foreign Affairs, Andrés Allamand, referred to the high representativeness of this sector that welcomes producers and exporters of prunes.
 It positioned this fruit as relevant within a very successful agro-industrial sector, accounting for 4.7% of GDP, generating 370,000 direct jobs across the country, and exports of US$ 16 billion, 47% of the total value of non-copper goods, with 880 products.

-Andrés Rodríguez, Chile’s agricultural attache in the United States, points out that Chile’s dry plum industry has much to be proud of, being the world’s leading exporters, high quality, added value, innovation, and an industry that works together as demonstrated by this congress, not only as an industry but also in a private public effort to position itself in the world.
+Andrés Rodríguez, Chile’s agricultural attache in the United States, points out that Chile’s prunes industry has much to be proud of, being the world’s leading exporters, high quality, added value, innovation, and an industry that works together as demonstrated by this congress, not only as an industry but also in a private public effort to position itself in the world.

 Alongside the technologies